Grotesque (architecture): Medieval architecture

 Grotesques also were a key feature of medieval architecture.
-As the Middle Ages were often referred to as “The Age of Faith,” religious institutions were hugely important and heavily decorated.
+As the Middle Ages were often referred to as “the age of faith,” religious institutions were hugely important and heavily decorated.
 Grotesques played a key role in this adding often humorous and subtly subversive touches to these institutions of faith.

-Fudge describes the importance of the inclusion of grotesques in Medieval architecture in his book Medieval Religion and Its Anxieties.
-In his book he highlights the deep importance that religious institutions had in this period, this is often reflected in the architecture of the time as churches stood out and often loomed over entire towns.
+Thomas A. Fudgé describes the importance of the inclusion of grotesques in medieval architecture in Medieval Religion and Its Anxieties.
+He highlights the deep importance that religious institutions had in this period, often reflected in the architecture of the time as churches stood out and loomed over entire towns.
 As a result, their decorative grotesques served to watch over entire towns acting not just as protectors but as watchful eyes for any potential acts of blasphemy.

-Medieval sculpture also often depicted its subjects with a striking “moral transparency” which was a key element of the gothic art that was emerging at the time.
-This concurrent sculptural depiction of what is biblically good, and evil saw a similar pattern emerge in the sculpting of grotesques at the time.
-Medieval art was sculpted by religious influences hence the often mythical and whimsical depictions within architectural grotesques at the time.
-Key examples of grotesques in Medieval architecture include the grotesques adorning St Vitus Cathedral and Colegiata de San Pedro de Cervatos.
-The presence of grotesques in the Medieval period was also marked by an increased interest to display personal character which quickly developed into the anthropomorphic style that has become a staple for the stone carvings.
-The distinct style of medieval grotesques is considered by journalist Redgrave to be “the strange mixture of the sacred and the profane.”
+Medieval sculpture also often depicted its subjects with a striking “moral transparency”, a key element of the gothic art that was emerging at the time.
+This concurrent sculptural depiction of good and evil saw a similar pattern emerge in the sculpting of grotesques at the time.
+Medieval art was governed by religious influences, hence the often mythical and whimsical depictions within architectural grotesques at the time.

+Key examples of grotesques in medieval architecture include the grotesques adorning St Vitus Cathedral and Colegiata de San Pedro de Cervatos.
+The presence of grotesques in the medieval period was also marked by an increased interest to display personal character which quickly developed into the anthropomorphic style that has become a staple for the stone carvings.
+The distinct style of medieval grotesques is considered by G.R.
+Redgrave to be “the strange mixture of the sacred and the profane.”

 Medieval grotesques were similarly influenced by prominent religious beliefs in Europe at the time and were featured heavily on churches and other religious buildings.
 Even architects in the medieval period were heavily influenced by the rise of Catholic Church at the time and the style of grotesques developed in tandem with this.
 Architects such as Gundulf of Rochester heavily influenced the rising style of grotesques on religious buildings.
 Previously a monk, Gundulf of Rochester went on to design some of the most prominent religious buildings in the Medieval era including Rochester Cathedral and with this established the use of grotesques as a staple on religious buildings such as churches.